Anjaraniaina/my_hei_website/README.md

-# A school website made from FLOIX Template
+# A school website made with FLOIX Template